devchat-ai/devchat-vscode/README.md

 ### Prompt Extension

-DevChat uses a directory to organize predefined prompts (templates).
+DevChat uses a directory to organize predefined prompt templates.
 You can add your own or customize them simply using an editor.
 Let's explore the directory and see how it works.

+#### Location

-- **Location**: By default, the directory is named `workflows` and located in the `.chat` folder under your project root.
-If you've opened a project on VS Code, you can create a new terminal and run `ls .chat/workflows` to check what is in there.
+By default, the directory is named `workflows` and located in the `.chat` folder under your project root.
+If you open a project on VS Code, you can run `ls .chat/workflows` in a terminal to check what is in there.

+#### Path

-- **Paths**: The directory contains three subdirectories, `sys`, `org`, and `usr`.
-They determine the priorities of prompt templates with the same name.
-That means you can overwrite existing prompts provided by the system.
+The directory contains three subdirectories, `sys`, `org`, and `usr`.
+The `sys` (system) directory is a clone of https://github.com/devchat-ai/workflows, containing the default templates.
+You can overwrite those system prompts.
 Take the following structure for example.
-If you create `commit_message` in `usr` and define your own `prompt.txt`, DevChat will use yours, instead of the one in `sys`.
+If you create `commit_message` in `usr` and define your own `prompt.txt`, DevChat will use your version, instead of the default one in `sys`.

 ```
 workflows